Hotmoka/hotmoka/README.md

   "./d2fc1b34d6e4b2d2d80f7665d5ef4d5eb81e927cebe2240aec4dda7c1173542b#0.pem".
 ```

-This operation has create a pem file whose name is that of the storage reference of the gamete.
+This operation has created a pem file whose name is that of the storage reference of the gamete.
 With this file, it is possiblke to run transactions on behalf of the gamete.

 Your computer exports a Hotmoka node now, running on Tendermint.